elisahenke/OMOP-CDM-German-vocabularies/README.md

 # OMOP-CDM-German-vocabularies

 This folder contains semantic mappings of German vocabularies as CSV-files for use within OMOP CDM.

-The semantic mappings are separated in a) new 2-billion concepts for missing vocabularies in OMOP CDM (imports for vocabulary, concept_class, concept and concept_relationship table):
+The semantic mappings are separated in a) new 2-billion-concepts for missing vocabularies in OMOP CDM (imports for vocabulary, concept_class, concept and concept_relationship tables):

 - Ambulante Entgeltarten